lihongli/optrl2019.github.io/call_for_papers.md

 The submission deadline is **~~September 10th~~ ~~September 17th, 2019, 11:59pm AOE~~** and the acceptance notification will be distributed no later than **October 1st, 2019**.
 Submissions will be accepted as contributed talks, spotlight or poster presentations based on novelty, technical merit and alignment to the workshop's goals.
 Final versions will be posted on the workshop website.

 Paper submission portal: <a href="https://cmt3.research.microsoft.com/OPTRL2019"> https://cmt3.research.microsoft.com/OPTRL2019 </a>

+# Camera-ready papers

+A submission is up to 6 pages long in the <a href="assets/optrl_style/optrl_2019.sty">OptRL style</a>, excluding references and appendices.

+For camera-ready version, please use the "final" option:

+<p style="text-indent: 2em"> <B>\usepackage[final]{optrl_2019} %produce camera-ready copy</B> </p>

+The submission site is <a href="https://cmt3.research.microsoft.com/OPTRL2019"> https://cmt3.research.microsoft.com/OPTRL2019 </a>.
+The final versions will be posted on the workshop website.